-The world against me rages,

-Its fury I disdain;

-Though bitter war it wages,

-Its work is all in vain.

-My heart from care is free,

-No trouble troubles me.

-Misfortune now is play,

-And night is bright as day.
+The world against me rages, Its fury I disdain; Though bitter war it wages, Its work is all in vain.
+My heart from care is free, No trouble troubles me.
+Misfortune now is play, And night is bright as day.

-- L Christ is Risen! - C His is Risen indeed!
-Alleluia! - In the name of the Father and of the Son and of the Holy Spirit. - C Amen. - The Lord has brought you to a land flowing with milk and honey, Alleluia! - O Lord, open my lips, and my mouth will declare your praise, Alleluia!
+- L In the name of the Father and of the Son and of the Holy Spirit. - C Amen. - L The Lord has brought you to a land flowing with milk and honey, Alleluia! - C O Lord, open my lips, and my mouth will declare your praise, Alleluia!
+Alleluia!
 (Exodus 3:8; Ps.
-51:15) - L Oh give thanks to the Lord; call upon his name, - make known his deeds among the peoples!
+51:15) - L Oh give thanks to the Lord; call upon his name,

+C make known his deeds among the peoples!